Office of Student Life & Leadership

 The Office of Student Life & Leadership strives to understand students holistically, so our support for you goes beyond the classroom.
 Please use the following resources to care for yourself—body, mind, and soul!

 Counseling can be a powerful tool to manage the stress of law school.
-In partnership with Sankofa Psychological Services, LLC, the Law School Counseling Center offers confidential services for students to confront those challenges head on.
+In partnership with Empowered Therapy, Inc., the Law School Counseling Center offers confidential services for students to confront those challenges head on.
+The Counseling Center Waiting Room is located in S520A.

 The U and I Care Emergency Fund provides limited emergency financial assistance to currently enrolled UIC students who are experiencing an unanticipated, temporary hardship resulting from an emergency or crisis situation.

-If you are struggling to fee yourself or your family, visit the Law School’s “Food for Thought” Food Pantry across from Room S-1102.
+If you are struggling to fee yourself or your family, visit the Law School’s “Food for Thought” Food Pantry across from Room S-1120.
 Food and toiletries are always available for those in need.

 We’re committed to student wellness, and a part of this commitment is making sure that students have insurance to cover routine and emergency health situations.

-- Lactation Room (S-1210): The Lactation Room is available to students, staff, and faculty who need to express milk during school and business hours.
+- Lactation Room: The Lactation Room (S1205) is available to students, staff, and faculty who need to express milk during school and business hours.

 View the Lactation Room Policy